 - Federal Communications Commission (FCC) Communications Security, Reliability and Interoperability Council (CSRIC)

-For more information on our stakeholder engagement, as well as our view and commentary on cybersecurity policy news, visit our public policy blog.
+For more information on our stakeholder engagement and our view and commentary on cybersecurity policy news, visit our public policy blog.

 Educating consumers on proper security measures is the best line of defense.
-As more devices connect to the internet, education becomes more important.
-Cyber Aware is a resource from AT&T to empower and educate consumers about fraud protection and cybersecurity.
-Our goal is to make customers more alert to help them protect their information.
-We recognized that many customers have questions, but they did not know where to find answers.
-The Cyber Aware website explains in simple terms how many scams work, ways to recognize them and things customers can do.
-It offers security and privacy alerts that provide advice on patches and updates.
-It’s available to everyone – not just AT&T customers.
+And as more devices connect to the internet, education becomes even more important.
+AT&T Cyber Aware is a resource designed to empower and educate consumers about fraud protection and cybersecurity.
+The Cyber Aware website explains in simple terms how many scams work, ways to recognize them and steps consumers can take to protect themselves.
+The website offers information and alerts on security and privacy topics and is available to everyone – not just AT&T customers.
 For more information, see our Responsible Use of Products & Services issue brief.